 After the presentation, caregivers and their children line up to be seen.
 Auxiliary nurses measure each child’s height and weight and upper arm circumference and compare results with charts from previous visits.
 In addition to a two-week supply of Nourimanba, some children also receive iron supplements, oral rehydration salts, deworming antibiotics or cream treatment for scabies.
 It’s one of the benefits of the mobile clinics: While children are enrolled to improve their nutrition, they’re also accessing broader medical services.

 Another mobile clinic, also supported by PIH Canada but at even more remote location, is happening at the same time an hour’s drive away, in a place called Dubec.
 (Some of the families at this site have a two-hour walk just to get to the clinic location, to say nothing of their walk to receive non-mobile health services).
 The next day there will be other mobile clinic sites visited, and more the day after that.
 The team will be back in these communities in two weeks’ time to do it all over again.

-Between January and March of this year, the team ran 108 mobile clinics in rural, remote, hard-to-reach places over a three-month span.
+Between January and March of 2018, the team ran 108 mobile clinics in rural, remote, hard-to-reach places over a three-month span.
 Each mobile clinic holds dozens and dozens of daily success stories: infants and children who live hours from a doctor or a road or electricity, and who are receiving health care and nutritional support that will give them a chance at a future not impeded by stunting or wasting or developmental delays.
 It’s life-affirming work, and it’s why our Haitian colleagues would love to roll out more mobile clinics to so many other communities in other districts beyond Saint-Marc.
 Where there’s a wheel, there’s a way.